Third Macedonian War: Opening stages

 Appius Claudius was eager make up for his defeat in Illyria and attacked a stronghold in Epirus.
-He had force of 6,000 men, Romans and contingents of Thesprotians and from Chaon (both from Epirus).
-He was repulsed by a strong garrison Perseus had left there.
-He besieged the city, but then lifted the siege due to a report that Perseus was marching there.
+He had a force of 6,000, Romans and contingents of Thesprotians and from Chaon (both from Epirus).
+He was repulsed by the garrison.
+He besieged the city, but then lifted it due to a report that Perseus was marching there.
 He was pursued up an almost impassable mountain and lost 1,000 men, in addition to 200 captured.
 He then encamped on the plain.
-The pursuers were joined by an Epirot force, which ravaged the area; 1,000 troops of the city of Antigonea were killed and 100 of them were captured in an ambush.
+The pursuers were joined by an Epirot force that ravaged the area; 1,000 troops of the city of Antigonea were killed and 100 were captured in an ambush.
 They then encamped near Appius Claudius, who decided to go back to Illyria.
 He sent the soldiers to winter camps and returned to Rome.

-Spring Campaign
+Spring

-In early spring the consul, Quintus Marcius, sailed with 5,000 men to reinforce his legions, disembarked at Ambracia and moved towards Thessaly.
-Figulus took his fleet into the Gulf of Corinth, left his ships at Creusis, and went to join the fleet stationed at Chalcis overland.
+In early spring consul Quintus Marcius sailed with 5,000 men to reinforce his legions.
+They disembarked at Ambracia and moved towards Thessaly.
+Figulus took his fleet into the Gulf of Corinth.
+He left his ships at Creusis and traveled to join the fleet stationed at Chalcis overland.
 Aulus Hostilius, who had been protecting Rome's allies, had restored discipline in his troops and was encamped in Thessaly; he handed over his troops and returned to Rome.
 The consul started marching towards Macedon.
 Perseus sent troops to the mountain passes into Macedon.